-Testing dirt bikes can be a dirty business?both in the figurative and literal sense of the word.
+Testing dirt bikes can be a dirty business — both in the figurative and literal sense of the word.
 It is because of MXA‘s commitment to testing motorcycles and products without prejudice that we sometimes end up in hot water.
-Case in point, Honda hasn’t been very pleased with the MXA wrecking crew for the past four years.
+Case in point, Honda hasn’t been very pleased with the MXA wrecking crew for the past six years.
 Communication with Honda, although civil, has been strained by the fact that we have written accurate, but less than glowing tests about the CRF450 and CRF250.

 It’s not uncommon for two sides to disagree.
 Democrats and Republicans.
 The Hatfield’s and McCoy’s.
-Kim Kardashian and Kris Humphries.
+Kanye West and the paparazzi.
 It’s the nature of humanity.
 Although we enjoy certain attributes about Honda’s bikes, on the whole we have had serious issues with the CRF models since they went to the new generation design.
 And, much to Honda’s dismay, we made it loud and clear to everyone reading our magazine that Honda had made several grave mistakes during product development.

 There is a little disconnect going on here because, in truth, the MXA wrecking crew likes Honda.
 We respect every employee under big red’s roof.
 We admire their attempt to create a forward-thinking motorcycle instead of simply resting on their laurels.
 It may have been an effort that received a cacophony of boos from us, but we aren’t narrow minded enough to believe that the world revolves around the MXA wrecking crew.
 There are proud current model CRF owners who adore their steed.
 To them we say, Bravo!

-Our issues with the 2009 and newer CRF450, as well as the 2010-2012 CRF250, are plentiful.
+Our main issues were with the 2009 to 2012 CRF450, as well as the 2010-2012 CRF250.
+They are plentiful.
 They are also solvable.
 We have come to enjoy both bikes, but not without making a few changes.
 It’s no secret that Honda’s kicked-in head angle creates stability problems.
 That bugaboo isn’t as apparent on the CRF250, but it’s still prevalent on faster and rougher tracks.
 The engine, a fire-belching beast on the previous generation carb-equipped 250F, was tamped down once Honda went to electronic fuel injection.
 Adding insult to injury, the suspension has typically be too soft.

-Of all the mods we made the most imporrtant one was changing the gearing from 49-teeth to 50-teeth.
+Of all the mods we made the most important one was changing the gearing from 49-teeth to 50-teeth.

 STEP ONE: FIRST AND FOREMOST, WE WERE PARTICULARLY INTERESTED IN MATCHING UP THE SUSPENSION WITH WHAT A HEAVIER AND/OR FASTER RIDER WOULD REQUIRE OUT OF THE SHOWA UNITS.

 Step one: First and foremost, we were particularly interested in matching up the suspension with what a heavier and/or faster rider would require out of the Showa units.
 We chose Factory Connection for several reasons.
 First, we generally like the work that Factory Connection does.
-We say “generally” because they missed the mark when we tested a Wiseco-build Kawasaki KX450F in the February 2012 issue.
+We say “generally” because they have missed the mark on some of our project bikes.
 We wanted to give them another chance.
 Second, Factory Connection does the handiwork for the likes of Justin Barcia, Eli Tomac, Justin Bogle and Wil Hahn.
 If anyone knows how to tune Honda CRF250 suspension, it’s Factory Connection.

 What’s our complaint about the stock fork setup?
 The 0.45 kg/mm fork springs are too soft for our tastes (which Honda has addressed on the 2013 model).
 Jumping up a spring rate not only helps prevent bottoming, but it balances out the chassis.
 This quick fix isn’t the be-all, end-all solution to the handling/suspension quibbles, but it is significantly better.
 Not surprising, Factory Connection installed 0.46 kg/mm fork springs for our target 180 pound Vet Intermediate.
 They also lowered the oil height by 27cc (to 345cc) to prevent midstroke harshness, used new fork seals and did a revalve job.